-As brilliant as we might be, none of us has all the answers.
+As brilliant as we might be, none of us have all the answers.
 As a learning and development professional, how can you train other people on complex topics if you don’t understand them yourself?

-This is why L&D professionals have to find the subject matter experts within their organisations, so that they can take their expertise and package it up for other learners.
+This is why L&D professionals have to find the subject matter experts within their organisations, so they can take their expertise and package it up for other learners.

 Enter the subject matter expert!